pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "We have a saying, my people: Don’t kill if you can wound, don’t wound if you can subdue, don’t subdue if you can pacify, and don’t raise your hand at all until you’ve first extended it."
 --Gail Simone

+"It is difficult to get a man to understand something when his salary depends upon his not understanding it."
+--Upton Sinclair

 "Eccentricity is not, as dull people would have us believe, a form of madness.
 It is often a kind of innocent pride, and the man of genius and the aristocrat are frequently regarded as eccentrics because genius and aristocrat are entirely unafraid of and uninfluenced by the opinions and vagaries of the crowd."
 --Edith Sitwell